eroubenoff/eroubenoff.github.io/_posts/2021-10-03-orsm_isochrone.md

     ## 305.853 sec elapsed

-This took about 95 seconds to run 100 points.
+This took about 5 minutes to run 100 points.
 This is fine for a small operation, but really a pain for a bigger one\!
 Some values will fail.
 That’s okay– debugging that is a pain and ususally just means that there’s no road that gets to that point.
 And I know it’s weird that